 Subgraph visualization reveals conservative and variable parts of operons.

 Fig 3A shows the subgraph representing the gene context of the capsule gene cluster (chromosomal coordinates 3111444-3128026 in NCBI sequence NC 011993.1) in 327 complete genomes of Escherichia coli.
-From this visualization, it can be seen that the operon has two conservative parts and one variable part.
-Variable part consists of genes from the serotype-specific synthesis region while neighboring conservative parts correspond to regions involved in polysaccharide export [25].
+From this visualization, it can be seen that the operon has two conserved parts and one variable part.
+Variable part consists of genes from the serotype-specific synthesis region while neighboring conserved parts correspond to regions involved in polysaccharide export [25].
 Capsule is considered as important virulence factor [26] for E. coli and many other species.
 Its variation is essential in avoidance of immune response and phage infection [27,28].

-While the existence of variable and conservative parts of this operon was previously known, new information about the architecture of other operons may be obtained with such type of analysis that can be done with GCB.
+While the existence of variable and conserved parts of this operon was previously known, new information about the architecture of other operons may be obtained with such type of analysis that can be done with GCB.

 Subgraph visualization reveals a genome variability in a particular locus